junchenjun/BAO/README.md

 * Run `react-native run-android`

-[ Some modifies have been made to few packages, so it might not looks exactly the same if you are running on your computer ]
+[ Some modifies have been made to few packages, <br/>
+&nbsp;so it might not looks exactly the same if you are running on your computer ]

 <br/>